krvdd/ac-take-home/README.md

 - There is a moment after modifications where the old data still shows.
 I hide this by lowering the opacity using css.
 - Its a bit unusual to allow multiple rows to be edited at a time.
 I might change it.
 - Having both power and energy on the same axis may not be appropriate.
 I don't know enough about engineering to say.
-- I should add functionality to select a time window for the chart (day,month,year,all).